 As a Lingoda German language learner, Adriana can confirm how awesome Lingoda classes truly are.
-All the teachers are native speakers and the material is set up extremely well for online learning.
+All the teachers have a native level of the language they teach and the material is set up extremely well for online learning.
 Plus, the ability to choose classes flexibly and topics that are relevant for me makes learning quite the speedy and fun process!

 Top tips for learning with Lingoda